 TENS (Transcutaneous Electrical Nerve Stimulation) machine in labour

 A TENS machine transmits mild electrical impulses to pads on your back.
 These block pain signals and help your body to produce endorphins.
+For more about the pros and cons of TENS, see here.

 Various complementary therapies are available, such as acupuncture, aromatherapy, reflexology, yoga, self-hypnosis and massage.